mb4828/pi-rgb-smart-clock/README.md

 1. [Install Homebridge](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Raspbian) on the RPi
 2. Open the Homebridge UI at `http://<ip address of your RPi>:8581`
-3. On the _Plugins_ page, install the [homebridge-http-webhooks](https://github.com/benzman81/homebridge-http-webhooks``) plugin
+3. On the _Plugins_ page, install the [homebridge-http-webhooks](https://github.com/benzman81/homebridge-http-webhooks) plugin
-4. On the _Config_ page, copy/paste the contents of [http-webhooks-config.json](./http-webhooks-config.json) into the config, save, and restart Homebridge
+4. On the _Homebridge Webhooks Config_ page, copy/paste the contents of [http-webhooks-config.json](./http-webhooks-config.json) into the config, save, and restart Homebridge
 5. On the _Status_ page, use the QR code to add Homebridge to Homekit

 ### Building the code